samuelnotfound/samuelnotfound/README.md

 I’m a Radiologic Technology student with a passion for creativity and tech.

 I originally created this account to share Hackintosh-related resources.
-I’m learning to combine animation and basic coding to bring motion designs to life with Rive, and share them here for the people that might appreciate it.
+I’m learning to combine animation and basic coding to bring motion designs to life using Rive, and share them here for the people that might appreciate it.

 - [**Rive:** Skeleton character](https://unitedastronomer.github.io/rive-skeleton/)